-Nowacky says, “BDR is an essential piece of the security matrix and is a strong last-line defense to ensure you never have to resort to paying ransom to get your data back.”
+Nowacky says, “BDR is an essential piece of the security matrix and is a strong last-line defense to ensure you never have to pay ransom to get your data back.”

 Crellin says, “It’s important to note that BDR must be in place at all locations where the data lives — locally and in the cloud.
 In the current work-from-home scenarios, the presence of threats from ransomware means that local backup has become even more important than ever.
 This is another reason businesses must have scenarios to support both cloud BDR and local BDR.”

-Remote work has put backup and disaster recovery strategies to the test, revealing weaknesses and providing insights into more effective ways to protect and manage data.
+Remote work has tested backup and disaster recovery strategies, revealing weaknesses and providing insights into more effective ways to protect and manage data.

 “Even if you’re not dealing with the fallout from a global pandemic, businesses should always be prepared for change,” Crellin comments.
 “Perhaps you are a retailer evolving from brick-and-mortar to a web-based business or a small business migrating from on-premises to the cloud.
 Any of these changes can impact BDR strategies.
-In addition, other major events — wars, famine, weather changes and natural disasters, or an attack on the electric grid — can bring on abrupt changes in the way we work.
-Life is unpredictable, and having a robust BDR solution is key to quickly mitigating the impact these changes may have on the security of data, infrastructure and applications.”
+In addition, other major events – wars, famine, weather changes and natural disasters, or an attack on the electric grid – can bring abrupt changes in how we work.
+Life is unpredictable, and having a robust BDR solution is key to quickly mitigating these changes’ impact on the security of data, infrastructure and applications.”